rblogan78/AI-in-Games/Machine Intel HiPhi Report.md

 (Monfort, Bogost, 2009)

+* Space Invaders (1978) introduced a new form of intelligence through stored patterns.

 ## 1980 ##

 * Pac-Man, released in 1980, introduced AI patterns in maze environments, with individual personalities assigned to each enemy.

 ## 1990 ##

-Dragon Quest, a role playing game developed by Chunsoft for the NES in 1990, introduced an element of Artificial Intelligence through its "tactics" system.
+* Dragon Quest, a role playing game developed by Chunsoft for the NES in 1990, introduced an element of Artificial Intelligence through its "tactics" system.
 This allowed players to provide battle strategies to their party members such as healing, attacking, etc. ([Reeves, 2011](http://www.gameinformer.com/b/features/archive/2011/02/14/a-warrior-s-quest-a-retrospective-of-square-enix-s-classic-rpg-series.aspx)).
 Later instalments of the Dragon Quest series allowed tactics to be set for individual team members, rather than party wide.
+* Reat Time Strategy (RTS) games emerged
+* Creatures

 ## 2000 ##

+* The Sims, a life simulation game, is released.

 ## 2010 ##

 # Applications in Research #